crsndr/galaxy-hub/content/eu/storage/index.md

 is [DataPLANT](https://nfdi4plants.org).
 DataPLANT has access to the bwSFS, a state-funded storage for scientists and in this case in particular for fundamental plant research.
 In cooperation with [DataPLANT](https://www.nfdi4plants.org) we have included part of this storage into
 Galaxy and have configured Galaxy to store data from users associated with DataPLANT on this particular storage only.
-This enables DataPLANT now to decide about their preferred quota limits, and the level of data backup policies and fosters the participation of NFDI with the Galaxy project.
+This enables DataPLANT now to decide their preferred quota limits and the level of data backup policies and fosters the participation of NFDI with the Galaxy project.

 The system is very flexible and we could enable research networks, like Collaborative Research Centres, in the same way, to participate in the European Galaxy project and offer sustainable storage solutions for their researchers.
 It is to be noted that this covers the technical aspect of storage infrastructure but is only a small aspect of